DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Product-master.md

 - Setup the required Batch recurrence

 #### Inquiries
-Product setup for all item numbers and all warehouses can be viewed at **EDI > Inquiries and reports > EDI 3PL product setup**
+Product setup for all item numbers and all warehouses can be viewed at **EDI > Inquiries and reports > EDI 3PL product setup**. <br>
+The inquiries form can also be used to add records.

 ## Processing